 The system was founded on a core of evidence-based indicators of clinical performance that are linked to the outcome of care for patients attending occupational health units.
 These are augmented by other measures that provide a fuller picture of the service provided by occupational health units.
 The approach is a dynamic system that will change as new requirements emerge and new research enables the development of additional evidence-based performance indicators.

-MoHaWK is provided by Syngentis.
+MoHaWK is managed by the Faculty of Occupational Medicine.
 All Network members will have access to MoHaWK as part of their Network membership package

 Monthly briefings on the latest developments within the fast moving world of NHS Health and Wellbeing

 85% of members value the monthly briefing.
 The monthly e-bulletin compiled by Syngentis, enables members to keep up to date on new developments and opportunities in OH policy.
 Each issue of the bulletin opens with a message from the Network Chair.